-Gus Argenal begins his second season on the Rice staff in 2013.
+Gus Argenal served as an assistant coach at Rice for the 2012-13 season before accepting the head coaching position at Cal State East Bay in May 2013.
 Argenal, who spent the 2011-12 season as a member of the staff at UC Davis, was named to the Rice coaching staff in June 2012.

 Argenal joined the Rice staff after spending the previous four years coaching in Northern California.
 Prior to returning to UC Davis, Argenal's alma mater, he spent three seasons as an assistant coach at Chico State.

 At UC Davis in 2011-12, Argenal coached Tyrell Corbin into the Big West Conference's top 10 in assists and steals.
 The team ranked third in the league in three-point percentage and advanced to the league's quarterfinals.

 Argenal began his coaching career as a graduate assistant on the staff at Arizona State for the 2004-05 season.
 The Sun Devils boasted an 11-1 non-conference record and earned a berth in the 2005 NIT.

 He returned to UC Davis to serve as an assistant coach on the Aggies' staff for the 2005-06 season before his first stint in Texas.

 He worked as the team operations coordinator at UTSA for two seasons (2006-08).
 At UTSA, he was responsible for film exchange, assisting with recruiting coordination and on-campus visits, strength and conditioning, academics and compliance.
 He also mentored Southland Conference all-freshman honoree Devin Gibson.